Landing Page Trends To Get Your Inspo Running In 2022

 Oh, I know.
 A lot of whitespace.
-A lot of white is what makes headlines and landing page copy pop and explain why the user is there.
+A lot of white is what makes headlines and landing page copy pop and explains why the user is there.
 But this is not the only thing you can utilize to make your landing page design memorable.

 You also need something custom, something memorable that will be able to showcase all your brand’s about.
-Like Coca Cola’s font, for example, which you can’t see used by another brand and not blame that brand for unoriginality.
+Like Coca-Cola’s font, for example, which you can’t see used by another brand and not blame that brand for unoriginality.

 And that something is custom illustration, which will be responsible for carrying a message to your prospects:

 The website above helps students of all kinds find a tutor and answer homework questions like if 1+1=2, please calculate the mass of the Sun.

 And instead of using a boring and tacky stock photo, Find A Guru decided to use custom illustrations to convey those ideas that would look too plain with a simple, single picture, showing how the thought process can bring people together.

 Hint: Visit this page for the whole experience, as the illustration is not what it looks like here! 😉